xinyao-yi/Beer_Recommendation_System_Cogs118A_Repo/README.md

 # Cogs-118a_Supervised-ML
-Final project for COGS 118A Supervised Machine Learning
+Final project for COGS 118A - Supervised Machine Learning,